Introduction by Pierre Mansour, buyer of Spanish wines

-A whole nation and trading empire prior to its uneasy incorporation into Spain, this autonomy comprises four provinces: Barcelona, Gerona/Girona/, Lérida/Lleida, and Gerona/Girona.
-There is much to be said for the Catalans, who are hard working and imaginative, speak their own language (a cross between medieval French and Spanish) and whose culture is above all collective, centred on group activities - whether in their dancing (the sardana, for example) or fondness for building human castles (castells) at fiesta time.
+A whole nation and trading empire prior to its uneasy and still problematic incorporation into Spain, this autonomy comprises four provinces: Barcelona, Gerona/Girona/, Lérida/Lleida, and Gerona/Girona.
+There is much to be said for the Catalans, who are hard working and imaginative, speak their own language (a cross between medieval French and Spanish) and whose culture is above all collective, centred on group activities – whether in their dancing (the sardana, for example) or fondness for building human castles (castells) at fiesta time.

 Culinary specialities include butifarra (a kind of boudin blanc/white pudding), calçots (chargrilled baby spring onions) served with romesco (a puré of ground almonds, tomato and olive oil), sobrassada (an unctuous, orange-coloured, spreadable, chorizo look-alike), and of course the ubiquitous tomaquet/pan con tomate - which is simply a baguette, sliced in two and rubbed with raw garlic, drizzled with olive oil, and into which ripe, beef tomato is rubbed - though woe betide he who questions the order in which this is done, for everyone has their own, vehemently held theory!)